 How to perform:

 To perform this move efficiently, hold the dumbbells at shoulder height (palms outward), bracing your core muscles press the dumbbells above your head.
 Then return to starting position.

 This is virtually identical to the previous two movements, except your hands are placed in a neutral position (palms facing each other).

-To perform: Hold the dumbbells at shoulder height with both of your palms facing each other, then press the dumbbells above your head.
+Hold the dumbbells at shoulder height with both of your palms facing each other, then press the dumbbells above your head.
 Reverse the movement in a controlled manner, then repeat.

 Arnold Shoulder Press